 Just like any other form of sexual violence, sexual harassment has the potential to be traumatizing for the people who experience it.
 If you are ever made to feel unsafe, unwelcome, embarrassed, or uncomfortable due to your gender or gender expression, sexual orientation, body, or sexual history, know that what has happened to you is not your fault.

-If you feel that your workplace, working conditions, prospects for promotions or earnings, living accommodations, or access to public services are being affected by sexual harassment.
+You can file a complaint with the Alberta Human Rights Commission (AHRC) if you feel that your workplace, working conditions, prospects for promotions or earnings, living accommodations, or access to public services are being affected by sexual harassment.

 A complaint must be made to AHRC within one year after the alleged incident of discrimination.
 The one-year period starts the day after the date on which the incident occurred.

 To learn more, view the Alberta Human Rights Commission’s Sexual Harassment Info Sheet.

 Though most sexual harassment is not considered a criminal offense in Canada, you may still have the option to pursue a legal response through a civil lawsuit.
 In civil lawsuits, there is a lower threshold for evidence than criminal court.

 Learn more about civil law remedies and get legal help at the Centre for Public Legal Education Alberta website.